 The College Nurse is available for help with any medical problems and can be found at the Health Centre in B Nevile’s Court from 8:30-11 a.m. and from 12-2 p.m. on Monday to Friday during Full Term (during Term, the hours end at 1 p.m. instead of 2 p.m.).
 The nurse can also be contacted by phone at (3)38471 and by email at [email protected].

 The College also has a dedicated College Counsellor who is available to talk about personal or work-related problems. (book appointments at [email protected]).
 There is also a Mental Health Advisor who takes self-referrals (book appointments at [email protected]).
 And, the College Chaplains are always there too for confidential chats and support.

-If you would prefer to talk to another student, Mark Burrell is the Liaison and Welfare Care Officer on the BA Society Committee, and he will do his best to make sure you get the help you want or need.
-If you rather, you may also contact the Women’s Officer, Olivia Tidswell.
+If you would prefer to talk to another student, Annalise Higgins is the Welfare Officer on the BA Society Committee, and she will do her best to make sure you get the help you want or need.
+If you rather, you may also contact the Women’s Officer, Natalie Jones.
 Any discussion you have with the Welfare Officers is completely confidential, unless you wish otherwise.

 The University Counselling Service is another source of support.
 They offer individual or group counselling and hold a number of workshops that are run throughout the year, however they only operate during term.